About the Year of Cake

 I’ve always felt there’s something especially magical about cakes.
 Cakes signify celebrations — birthdays, weddings, anniversaries, promotions.
 As a kid, I remember the excitement of coming downstairs to see for the first time the birthday cake my mom had baked the night before, proof positive that my birthday was FINALLY here.
 I remember my dad meticulously shaping pieces of Hershey bars into the plates cascading down the back of my brother’s stegosaurus cake one year and my mom carefully applying the coconut “wool” to the lamb cake every Easter.

-I am a learning sciences PhD candidate at the University of Illinois at Chicago.
-When I’m not investigating decorating techniques, I’m investigating how museum visitors make sense of digital data in an interactive data map exhibit.
-You can learn more about my academic work at jessicaannroberts.com and about the exhibit itself at cocensus.uic.edu.
+I am a learning scientist studying human-data interactions, or how the design of technologies can support learning through, with, and about visualized data in informal, social settings like museums.
+When I’m not investigating decorating techniques, I’m investigating how museum visitors make sense of digital data in an interactive data map exhibit or how citizen scientists learn to identify benthic macroinvertebrates for water quality biomonitoring.
+You can learn more about my academic work at my serious website and about aquatic macroinvertebrates at macroinvertebrates.org.